The Eastside Dinner Guide

 So we’ve narrowed them down for you.
 Here’s our list of the best places to grab dinner on LA’s Eastside.

-In two years, Frogtown will probably be full of coffee shops and alternative preschools, but for now it’s a warehouse-y area of town by the LA River with a lot of art studios.
-It’s also home to Salazar, the outdoor Mexican restaurant/hideaway that’s a perfect escape from whatever you need to get away from this evening.
-After a couple of Palomas and al pastor tacos, you’ll never want to leave.
-Salazar is the kind of place you can bring anyone - you’ll see plenty of families, dates, and friends grabbing after-work drinks.
+Salazar is an outdoor Mexican restaurant/hideaway in Frogtown that’s a perfect escape from whatever you need to get away from this evening.
+After a couple of palomas and al pastor tacos, you’ll never want to leave.
+Salazar is the kind of place you can bring anyone - you’ll see plenty of families, dates, and friends grabbing after-work drinks or dinner before catching a show next door at Zebulon.

 Someone in your company made a small error in a calculation, and your client just found out that their new cost-saving program is saving $20 instead of $20,000.
 That person was you.
 Before you start rewriting your resume, wash down the shame with a burrito from El Fuente.
 This Highland Park classic has been around forever, and their giant servings of Mexican food are especially good when you need comfort food.
 The space is also casual enough that you can show up in sweats, and probably cry quietly at your table.